Randomization tests for peer effects in group formation experiments: Introduction

-We apply our results to two recent studies based on randomized group formation designs: freshmen randomly assigned to dorms \citep{li2018randomization} and chief executive officers (CEOs) randomly assigned to group meetings \citep{cai2017interfirm}.
+We apply our results to two studies based on randomized group formation designs: freshmen randomly assigned to dorms \citep{li2018randomization} and chief executive officers (CEOs) randomly assigned to group meetings \citep{cai2017interfirm}.
 We describe stylized versions of these examples in the next section and discuss the applications in more detail in Section~\ref{section:applications}.
 In the appendix, we also include extensive simulation studies showing both the validity of the method and its power under a range of scenarios.
-The method is implemented in the new \texttt{RGroupFormation} R package, available at \texttt{github.com/gwb/RGroupFormation}.

 Our approach combines two recent strands in the literature on causal inference under interference.
-In the first thread, \citet{basse2019rand} develop a formal framework for conditional randomization tests that are valid under interference, building on prior work from \citet{aronow2012general} and \citet{athey2018exact}.
-We discuss this further in Section \ref{section:rand-non-sharp}.
+In the first thread, \citet{aronow2012general}, \citet{athey2018exact}, and \citet{basse2019rand} develop conditional randomization tests that are valid under interference; we discuss this further in Section \ref{section:rand-non-sharp}.
 In that setup, the groups are fixed and the intervention itself is randomized.
 In the second thread, \citet{li2018randomization} explicitly consider group formation designs and define peer effects using the potential outcomes framework.
-Their paper mainly considers the {\it Neymanian} perspective that focuses on randomization-based point and interval estimation based on normal approximations.
+Their paper mainly considers the {\it Neymanian} perspective that focuses on randomization-based point and interval estimation based on normal approximations \citep{imbens2015causal, abadie2020sampling}.
 By contrast, our paper chiefly considers the {\it Fisherian} perspective that instead focuses on finite-sample exact $p$-values via randomization-based testing.
 This allows us to examine hypotheses for smaller subpopulations, including those in our motivating examples.
-Moreover, our approach is valid for arbitrary and hard-to-model outcomes, such as end-of-year GPA in our first example and the possibly heavy-tailed sales revenue outcome in the second example.
-We also extend \citet{li2018randomization} by relaxing their assumption that all groups have the same size, which is a necessary relaxation for our analysis, especially when looking at subgroups.
-Finally, as we discuss in Section \ref{section::testweaknull}, we can also use our approach to test the weak null hypothesis of no \emph{average} difference using an appropriately studentized test statistic.
-Thus, we view our proposed framework as more general and flexible than the initial proposal in \citet{li2018randomization}.
+Moreover, our approach is valid for arbitrary outcome distributions, including possibly heavy-tailed sales revenue in the second example~\citep{rosenbaum2002observational, lehmann2006testing}.